Need Help? Give us a call.

 Price: Crazy Egg plans start with a 30-day free trial—nice!—with basic plans starting at $29.99 going up to the “Pro” plan for $189.99.
 Since that trial is baked in, it’s hugely helpful to see if you like what they offer, and how much plan you’ll actually end up using if you want to stick with it.

 Want to get your hands really dirty with data?
-A full-scale web analytics platform, Kissmetrics is for serious marketers and product teams.
+A full-scale web analytics tool, Kissmetrics is for serious marketers and product teams.

 Kissmetrics is designed to help your business understand how people engage with your site and its content, providing you with a deeper understanding of user behavior.

 The other big feature of Kissmetrics is its audience segmentation—basically, it’ll help you identify the strong slices of your audience, their common characteristics, and help you engage with each segment based on what interests them most as groups.
 Kissmetrics also ties in email marketing integration so you can see how each effort and segment convert.

 Price: The good news?
 They offer a 14-day free trial.
 You can request a demo on their site and work with a sales representative to figure out the right pricing for your small business.

 Simple name, simple idea.
 UserTesting provides easy usability testing—a proven approach to learning about how users interact and feel about your website or app.

 UserTesting gets videos of real people speaking their minds as they use your product.
 This can sometimes provide richer insight than a bunch of numbers on a screen from a typical data analytics platform.
 Watch one here:

 Price: For $49 each, you can get 15 video sessions per year.
 UserTesting also offers custom enterprise pricing based on the scale of your business and its user testing needs.